Stability of Euclidean 3-space for the positive mass theorem: Regular region with small area boundary

 for so that in particular $\mathbf{u}$ is a local diffeomorphism.
-What we mean by (\ref{abu}) is that there exist orthonormal bases of $T_x M$ and $\mathbb{R}^3$ such that with respect to these bases, $\Jac \mathbf{u}(x)$ is $\epsilon'$-close to the identity map.
+What we mean by (\ref{abu}) is that there exist orthonormal bases of $T_x M$ and $\mathbb{R}^3$ such that with respect to these bases, the Jacobian matrix $\Jac \mathbf{u}(x)$ is $\epsilon'$-close to the identity map.

 We use the notation $C$ as explained in \ref{notations}.

 \begin{lem} \end{lem} \begin{proof} By definitions, we have

 We readily obtain that for all $x \in \Omega _{0, 6\epsilon }$,